This spot has been added by

 Aerial view of Stingray City, visited by many boats every day.

-It is said that the fishermen, once they reached the calm waters of the North Sound after a day at sea, used to clean their catch on the shallow sandbar, attracting the stingrays.
-Nowadays, stingrays are frequently fed by visitors (mostly with squids), with many criticisms focusing on the ecological and behavioral impacts of these practices.
+The origin of Stingray City was not as a tourist attraction, but rather as an area that fishermen, once they reached the calm waters of the North Sound after a day at sea, would clean their catch on the shallow sandbar, attracting the stingrays.

 Southern stingrays at Stingray City